gudleik/rack-casual/README.md

 It does not fallback to CAS or create a user automatically (doh).

-Finding users
+Authorization
 =============

-If you want to control how Rack::Casual finds the user, you can set a scope to be used.
-  # config/initializers/rack-casual.rb:
-  config.authentication_scope = :active
+Rack::Casual calls active? on your user model if that method exists to determine whether the user can log in or not.
+So just add this to control whether authenticated users can log in or not.

     # app/models/user.rb
     class User < ActiveRecord::Base
-    def self.active
+      def active?
-      where(:active => true)
+        # i'm sure you can figure something out...
       end
     end

-Then Rack::Casual will only search among users where active is true.
-A side effect of this is that Rack::Casual will try to create a user that already exists.
-However, this should not be a problem as long as your User model validates the uniqueness of the username.

-The default scope to use is

 Extra attributes
 ================